Execute and Stream V2 Migration

 capable as Postgres?) but unfortunately it meant that we had to account for

-methods.
+singular values coming into execute methods.
 At first we added an executeV2

 but this was really ugly and annoying to explain, so since we're still in beta

-we made the hard decision to break this API, and replace execute
+we made the hard decision to break this API, and replace execute.

 Quick fix